-You can activate system-defined recording policies or create and activate your own custom recording policies.
+You can activate system-defined recording policies available when Session Recording is installed or create and activate your own custom recording policies.
 System-defined recording policies apply a single rule to all users, published applications, and servers.
 Custom recording policies specifying which users, published applications, and servers are recorded.